 Narcissistic behavior by one partner often leads to marital struggles and eventual divorce for couples in Georgia.
 Unfortunately, this type of conflict may continue throughout the marriage dissolution process, despite your best wishes to remain civil and settle certain issues outside of court.
 A narcissist will often attempt to make their divorce as difficult as possible as a way of maintaining control.

-Based on prior actions and behavior patterns, you may feel discouraged or intimidated in negotiating a divorce settlement with a narcissist.
+Based on prior actions and behavior patterns, you may feel discouraged or intimidated regarding how to negotiate a divorce settlement with a narcissist.
 However, there are certain things you can do to navigate the Georgia marriage dissolution process more successfully.
+Reach out to our team to learn more.

 Because a narcissist lacks empathy and does not care about how others feel, it can be challenging to get them to understand your side of things or meet in the middle and compromise.
 For most people, litigating in a Georgia family court is a stressful and undesirable process, but the narcissist may see it as an opportunity to showcase their superiority and “win over” a judge.